geerlingguy/ansible-role-svn2git/README.md

 Where certain files will be downloaded and built for git2svn installation.

+    svn2git_source_repo: https://github.com/svn-all-fast-export/svn2git.git
+    svn2git_source_version: master

+The source repository and version (git branch, tag, or commit hash) from which svn2git's code will be cloned.

     svn2git_install_path: /usr/local/share

 The location where svn2git will be installed.